Garbage and recycling collection

 The Village cooperates with the Solid Waste Agency of Northern Cook County to provide specialty recycling and disposal programs and events, including:

 - Sharps, prescription and over-the-counter drugs (excluding controlled substances), and fluorescent light bulbs (including CFL), collected the first Friday of each month at Village Hall.

-- Household fluorescent lights (including CFL), and household battery recycling, collected daily at Village Hall.
+- Household fluorescent lights (including CFL), American flags and new sample-sized toiletries are collected daily at Village Hall (no tubes).

 - Periodic specialty recycling programs, such as residential document destruction, household electronics recycling, hosted by Glenview and/or nearby communities.